raphaelsty/mkb/README.md

 To train a model from `kdmkb` to the link prediction task you can copy and paste the code below.
 You will simply have to initialize your dataset, select your model and the associated hyper parameters.

+The `sampling.NegativeSampling` module allows you to generate negative samples from existing triplets.
+You can also use your own `sampling` function.

 ```python
 >>> from kdmkb import datasets
 >>> from kdmkb import losses